MDC Section News

 ==> UPCOMING HAMFESTS & HAM TRAINING & ARC EVENTS

 This is a list of Hamfests in the Maryland-DC Section area.

-northern Virginia, West Virginia and Delaware as a courtesy
+Virginia, West Virginia and Delaware as a courtesy to our

-and/or a designated ARRL representative(s) plan to attend
+designated ARRL representative(s) plan to attend all hamfests in

 We hope to see you all there.

 Date: Sundayy, October 9, 2016

 Tailgater @ 6AM, Public @ 8AM, see website